merks/p2repo-sbom/docs/index.md

 - A [plug-in](https://help.eclipse.org/latest/index.jsp?topic=%2Forg.eclipse.pde.doc.user%2Fconcepts%2Fplugin.htm)
   is effectively just a synonym for a bundle.
 - A [fragment](https://help.eclipse.org/latest/index.jsp?topic=%2Forg.eclipse.pde.doc.user%2Fconcepts%2Ffragment.htm&cp%3D4_1_2)
-  is a special type of bundle that extends a so-call host bundle, typically with a platform-native implementation.
+  is a special type of bundle that extends a so-called host bundle, typically with a platform-native implementation.
 - A [feature](https://help.eclipse.org/latest/index.jsp?topic=%2Forg.eclipse.pde.doc.user%2Fconcepts%2Ffeature.htm&cp%3D4_1_1)
   is a collection of dependencies on plug-ins, fragments, and other features.
   It is intended as a user-facing unit that provides support for some high-level functionality that the user may choose to install in an application